navalev/Azure-SQL-AO/sqlvm-alwayson-cluster/README.md

 ## Solution overview and deployed resources

-This is an overview of the solution
+The SQL Server instances will create created from a user image, and not using the SQL Server tempalte from the Azure MarketPlace.

-This template will create a SQL Server 2014/2012 Always On Availability Group using the PowerShell DSC Extension it creates the following resources:
+This template will create:

-+	A Virtual Network
++	A Virtual Network: you may use an existing template by using the "exisitng" parameter value
-+	Four Storage Accounts one is used for AD VMs, one for SQL Server VMs , one for Failover Cluster File Share Witness and one for Deployment diagnostics
++	3 Storage Accounts one is used for AD VMs, one for Failover Cluster File Share Witness and one for Deployment diagnostics
-+	One internal load balancer
++	One internal load balancer.
+The deployment receives a storage account name to be used for the SQL Server instances, and assumes it is already created
 +	A load balancer rule for ILB for a SQL Listener
 + 	Four public IP addresses for Primary Domain Controller, Secondary Domain Controller, Primary SQL Server and Secondary SQL Server
 +	Two VMs as Domain Controllers for a new Forest and Domain
-+	Two VMs in a Windows Server Cluster running SQL Server 2014/2012 with an availability group, an additional VM acts as a File Share Witness for the Cluster
++	Two VMs in a Windows Server Cluster running SQL Server 2014/2012/2016 (from a user image) with an availability group, an additional VM acts as a File Share Witness for the Cluster
 +	Two Availability Sets one for the AD VMs, one for the SQL and Witness VMs

 ## Notes